- South Africa

-It is perhaps unsurprizing that South Africa has long had a culture of recycling, upcycling, and ‘make do and mend.’
+It is perhaps unsurprising that South Africa has long had a culture of recycling, upcycling, and ‘make do and mend.’
 In a country where the gap between wealth and poverty is so vast, it is a culture that was born of necessity.
-While you will of course find your luxury product, interior, and fashion designers in South Africa, there is also a lot to be said for the designers who are trying to make a difference in society.
+While you will of course find your luxury product and fashion designers in South Africa, there is also a lot to be said for the designers who are trying to make a difference in society.
 Design has become a means to both instigate and promote ways of helping the less fortunate, while also promoting the South African design scene.
 Initiatives such as Design Indaba have arisen from this wish to promote all the good that has come from design in this country, and how in South Africa, they are ahead of the game in terms of design with a purpose.

 Tsai Design Studio